 From June to August 2018, Kang Daniel fans also celebrated his 1 year anniversary since Daniel won Produce 101 Season 2 on June 16 and his debut with Wanna One on August 7.
 These dates were no exception for fans to show their warm hearts with more good deeds in his honor.
 Daniel’s Naver fancafe Danielcom donated a total of 120 electric fans from Bokuk (another brand that Daniel endorses) to Yeongdo-gu Seniors Welfare Center.
 Busan’s Yeongdo-gu is the neighborhood where Kang Daniel was born and raised before his debut.
 Danielcom commented, “We hope this kind gentle breeze of Kang Daniel can help the seniors overcome the hot summer weather.”[s] [s] LunarPlanet, one of Daniel’s biggest fansites, made a donation to the Korean Association for Children with Leukemia and Cancer.[s]
 Other individual fans made healthy donations to the Korean Animal Rights Advocates (KARA),[s] [s] while fansites CODE and RiceWithPeach came together to donate food and volunteer at a dog facility.
 CODE posted, “To commemorate the first anniversary of his debut, we wanted to return the happiness he has given to us; therefore, we have decided to donate supplies to an animal shelter in the suburbs and volunteer for the day.
 We were happy to spend the first year anniversary of his debut in a meaningful way, and we will always cheer for Daniel’s bright future ahead.”[s] [s]

 The CHOEAEDOL app holds daily polls the whole year with a voting system of accumulating points.
 The person and group that are ranked first in the cumulative rank win the Charity Angel category.
 Those who have the highest monthly number of votes win the Charity Fairy Category.
 For the winners of each category, CHOEAEDOL donates 500 thousand won under their names and gives them a certificate.
 If the idol or group wins for five consecutive months, CHOEAEDOL gives them a fan-designed subway ad for a month.
-Kang Daniel’s strong fan effort helped him win Charity Angel for 20 months (17 consecutive) and Charity Fairy for 22 months (18 consecutive).
-This further shows that Daniel’s popularity and his fans dedication cannot be underestimated.
+Kang Daniel’s strong fan effort helped him win Charity Angel for 17 consecutive months and Charity Fairy for 18 consecutive months and both titles for more than 20 months.
+This further shows that Daniel’s popularity and his fans’ dedication cannot be underestimated.
+When Daniel was reintroduced into the app following his solo debut, DANITY won the August 2019 poll.
+A total of 18,500,000 won was donated in his name up to that point in September.[s]
+Daniel regularly wins the Charity Angel and Fairy titles ever since.

 One of the most prominent traditions among K-pop fans is to have advertisements for their favorite idol on subways, buses, and important intersections, one of them being New York City’s Times Square.
 Unarguably one of the most important intersections in the world, Times Square is considered the cream of the crop for advertisement location choices.
 Normally, only established K-pop idols with sizable fandoms will have their advertisements at Times Square.
 These ads are usually done by Chinese fans, as they are extremely expensive.[s]
 But despite being a rookie with only 4 months into his debut, Kang Daniel had his first Times Square advertisement at Thomson Reuters during his birthday on December 10, 2017.
 It played throughout a whole week, and it was the result of fundraising from his Korean fans.
 The cost of the ad (around 30,000 dollars) and the fact that it was done by Korean fans were so rare that the event was covered by the Korean media several times.[s]
 It even prompted the US Embassy in Seoul to post a Tweet about it, showing that his impact was also felt by political authorities.[s]